Skip to main content

 Server Operating System

-The Capacity Management Suite® solution installed on Windows Server 2019 cannot reliably be integrated with the Rauland staff assignment System.
+Note: The Capacity Management Suite® solution installed on Windows Server 2019 cannot reliably be integrated with the Rauland staff assignment system.
 Integrations with other staff assignment systems, such as Hill-Rom® and Kronos®, may also be affected.

 CPU